-Scheduling capacity licensing reports
+Scheduling reports for capacity licensing

-By default, NetBackup triggers nbdeployutil to run on a specified schedule to incrementally gather data, and to generate capacity licensing reports for the past 90 days.
+By default, NetBackup triggers nbdeployutil to run on a specified schedule to incrementally gather data and to generate licensing reports.
+For the first run, the duration of the report uses the frequency that is specified in the configuration file.